Goserelin Implant 10.8 mg

 - Have a bone density test as you have been told by your doctor.
 Talk with your doctor.

-- Injury where the shot was given and blood vessel injury have happened with this medicine.
+- Injury where the shot was given and blood vessel injury have happened with goserelin implant 10.8 mg.
 These include pain, bruising, and bleeding.
 Sometimes, these have led to the need for a blood transfusion or surgery.
 Talk with the doctor.

-- A higher chance of stroke or very bad and sometimes deadly heart problems have been noted with the use of drugs like goserelin implant 10.8 mg in men.
-The chance is low, but get medical help right away if you have chest pain or pressure, a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+- A higher chance of stroke or severe and sometimes deadly heart problems have been noted with the use of drugs like goserelin implant 10.8 mg in men.
+The chance is low, but get medical help right away if you have chest pain or pressure, weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 How is this medicine (Goserelin Implant 10.8 mg) best taken?